Jaknil/fab_academy_oslo_2017/README.md

 ![Fab Academy Logo](logos/3229392_300x300.jpg)
 # What is Fab Academy
 An awesome 5 month course where you learn how to make almost anything.
-Applications for Fab Academy 2018 in Oslo are [open here](https://form.jotformeu.com/71832813940356)

 * [Teaser video for Fab Academy 2015](https://vimeo.com/111864398)
 * [Interview with a Fab Academy student who made a home brewing monitor](https://vimeo.com/109169527)